Letaryat/CS2-Poor-MapPropAds/README.md

 # CS2-Poor-MapDecals

 This plugin allows for server owners to create billboard type advertisements that are placed on wall.<br/>
 This is almost 1:1 copy of my [CS2-Poor-MapDecals](https://github.com/Letaryat/CS2-Poor-MapDecals), but this uses models (vmdl) instead of vmat textures.
 It should not crash the server randomly but it does not look the same.
-Commands, logic etc is the same so you should decide which one you prefer to use and not use both at the same time.
+Commands, logic etc is the same so you should decide which one you prefer to use and not use both at the same time. <br>
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/H2H8TK0L9)

 ## [📺] Video presentation